![]() |

 Fuji X-E2, Nikon AF 60mm f/2.8 D Micro, ISO 200, ƒ–wide open, 1/8 |

-Since the lens is attached to my Fuji X-E2 with the Nikon G AFS lens to Fujifilm Fuji X-Pro1 X-E1 Adapter Aperture Control Ring I wasn’t really sure what the exact ƒ-stop was due to the extension tube factor.
-I probably added a stop.
+Since the lens is attached to my Fuji X-E2 with the Nikon G AFS lens to Fujifilm Fuji X-Pro1 X-E1 Adapter Aperture Control Ring, I wasn’t sure what the exact ƒ-stop was due to the extension tube factor.
+So I probably added a stop.

-This was the setup.
-I shot the photo using the 10 second timer delay.
+I set it up this way.
+First, I shot the photo using the 10-second timer delay.

 Fuji X-E2, Nikon AF 60mm f/2.8 D Micro, ISO 200, ƒ–closed down, 8 sec |

 You can see the photo is better than a one-to-one ratio.
-I only shot two photos with the lens.
-One wide open and one closed all the way down.
+I only shot two pictures with the lens.
+One wide open and one closed down.

 Nikon D750, Nikon AF 60mm f/2.8 D Micro, ISO 100, ƒ/5, 1/15 |

 The extension tube put the lens further from the film plane on the Fuji and thus created an even shallower depth-of-field than the Nikon D750.
-The second factor is the cropped affect.
+The second factor is the cropped effect.

 Nikon D750, Nikon AF 60mm f/2.8 D Micro, ISO 100, ƒ/57, 6 sec |

-You can also see the exact ƒ-stops and notice that even with the D750 shooting one ISO slower than the Fuji the shutter was open a lot longer due to the extension tube.
+You can also see the exact ƒ-stops and notice that even with the D750 shooting one ISO slower than the Fuji, the shutter was open much longer due to the extension tube.

 I was using a tripod to keep the camera still.
-With the Nikon D750 I was using the Nikon ML-L3 Wireless Remote Control Infrared to trigger the camera.
-I chose the “Remote mirror-up” setting and this lets you lock the mirror up and then take a photo.
-You press it once and the mirror locks up and then a second time to take the photo.
+With the Nikon D750, I used the Nikon ML-L3 Wireless Remote Control Infrared to trigger the camera.
+I chose the “Remote mirror-up” setting, which lets you lock the mirror up and take a photo.
+You press it once, and the mirror locks up, and then a second time to take the picture.
 Here is an earlier post on this technique.

-If you have other lenses for a DSLR then get a converter and see what those lenses can do.
-The cool thing with a mirrorless is you can see what you are getting and also get the lens critically focused since you can see the results before you click the shutter.
+If you have other lenses for a DSLR, then get a converter and see what those lenses can do.
+The cool thing with a mirrorless is that you can see what you are getting and get the lens critically focused since you can see the results before you click the shutter.